 But the real answer to what kind of growth you should expect on your pension depends on a few different things.

-First of all, how long you’re investing.
+First of all, how long you've been investing.
 With pensions, the younger you start saving, the better return you can expect to get.

-This is due to the nature of long-term investing and the power of compound interest as outlined above.
+This is due to the nature of long-term investing and the power of compound growth as outlined above.

 Secondly, your level of risk.
 Riskier investments tend to have a greater chance of netting you greater returns - although this also includes more ups and downs along the way.

 We recently shared the results of our most popular plan, used in both our private and workplace pensions - our most popular plan achieved a return of 10.8% over a simulated 5-year period.